MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 > public HRESULT [get_ZoomFactor](#get_zoomfactor)(double * zoomFactor)

-Note that changing zoom factor could cause `window.innerWidth/innerHeight` and page layout to change.
-A zoom factor that is applied by the host by calling ZoomFactor becomes the new default zoom for the WebView.
-This zoom factor applies across navigations and is the zoom factor WebView is returned to when the user presses ctrl+0.
-When the zoom factor is changed by the user (resulting in the app receiving ZoomFactorChanged), that zoom applies only for the current page.
+> [!NOTE] Changing zoom factor may cause `window.innerWidth`, `window.innerHeight`, both, and page layout to change.
+A zoom factor that is applied by the host by running `ZoomFactor` becomes the new default zoom for the WebView.
+The zoom factor applies across navigations and is the zoom factor WebView is returned to when the user chooses Ctrl+0.
+When the zoom factor is changed by the user (resulting in the app receiving `ZoomFactorChanged`), that zoom applies only for the current page.
 Any user applied zoom is only for the current page and is reset on a navigation.
-Specifying a zoomFactor less than or equal to 0 is not allowed.
+Specifying a `zoomFactor` less than or equal to `0` is not allowed.
 WebView also has an internal supported zoom factor range.
-When a specified zoom factor is out of that range, it will be normalized to be within the range, and a ZoomFactorChanged event will be fired for the real applied zoom factor.
-When this range normalization happens, the ZoomFactor property will report the zoom factor specified during the previous modification of the ZoomFactor property until the ZoomFactorChanged event is received after WebView applies the normalized zoom factor.
+When a specified zoom factor is out of that range, it is normalized to be within the range, and a `ZoomFactorChanged` event is triggered for the real applied zoom factor.
+When the range normalization happens, the `ZoomFactor` property reports the zoom factor specified during the previous modification of the `ZoomFactor` property until the `ZoomFactorChanged` event is received after WebView applies the normalized zoom factor.

 #### MoveFocus

-Move focus into WebView.
+Moves focus into WebView.

 > public HRESULT [MoveFocus](#movefocus)(COREWEBVIEW2_MOVE_FOCUS_REASON reason)

-WebView will get focus and focus will be set to correspondent element in the page hosted in the WebView.
-For Programmatic reason, focus is set to previously focused element or the default element if there is no previously focused element.
-For Next reason, focus is set to the first element.
-For Previous reason, focus is set to the last element.
-WebView can also got focus through user interaction like clicking into WebView or Tab into it.
-For tabbing, the app can call MoveFocus with Next or Previous to align with tab and shift+tab respectively when it decides the WebView is the next tabbable element.
-Or, the app can call IsDialogMessage as part of its message loop to allow the platform to auto handle tabbing.
-The platform will rotate through all windows with WS_TABSTOP.
-When the WebView gets focus from IsDialogMessage, it will internally put the focus on the first or last element for tab and shift+tab respectively.
+WebView gets focus and focus is set to correspondent element in the page hosted in the WebView.
+For Programmatic reason, focus is set to previously focused element or the default element if no previously focused element exists.
+For `Next` reason, focus is set to the first element.
+For `Previous` reason, focus is set to the last element.
+WebView changes focus through user interaction including selecting into a WebView or Tab into it.
+For tabbing, the app runs MoveFocus with Next or Previous to align with Tab and Shift+Tab respectively when it decides the WebView is the next element that may exist in a tab.
+Or, the app runs `IsDialogMessage` as part of the associated message loop to allow the platform to auto handle tabbing.
+The platform rotates through all windows with `WS_TABSTOP`.
+When the WebView gets focus from `IsDialogMessage`, it is internally put the focus on the first or last element for tab and Shift+Tab respectively.

 ```cpp
     while (GetMessage(&msg, nullptr, 0, 0))